Students aiming to revolutionise recycling won first prize at the Make-A-Difference final at Imperial this week.

 “The prize money will provide us with the necessary resources to propel our project further,” Martin said.
 “We plan to use this budget to first develop a second prototype, which will be ready for customer testing next year, and also boost the process of securing our IP.
 The overall aim is to make the instrument more accurate, faster and smaller – ready to make a difference.”

-The Make-A-Difference competition challenges undergraduate students to develop low-cost technology with a positive social impact.
+The Make-A-Difference competition (FoNS-MAD) challenges undergraduate students to develop low-cost technology with a positive social impact.
 This year four teams were given lab space, funding, and guidance from academic mentors as they competed for the prizes.